-This page will be a modest clearinghouse of resources mainly for my own use as well as that of interested colleagues as we negotiate what the coronavirus will mean for our teaching in the winter term of 2020 and going forward.
+This page is a modest clearinghouse of resources mainly for my own use as well as that of interested colleagues as we negotiate what the coronavirus meant for our teaching in the winter term of 2020 and going forward.
 Please feel free to leave comments or suggestions.

 University of New Brunswick pages:

 - Official notice from administration about suspension of classes

 - “Some ways to work remotely” (from the unofficial blog of a UNB Research Librarian)

 - If you teach at UNB and aren’t already a member of the FB group Take Back UNB, now might be a good time to join the community

 - Kate Roll and Marc Ventresca, “Lecturer and student relationships matter even more online than on campus,” The Guardian (Mon 8 Jun 2020)